Rafaeldfb/react-studies/README.md

 Hello, welcome to another simple Todo list app!!!
 This this a ReactJs study, made just to study and exercise some basic stuffs from React, like:
-- functional react components, hooks, shared State, prop drilling, Atomic design pattern, integrations and so on...
+- functional react components, hooks, shared State, prop drilling, Context, Atomic design pattern, integrations and so on...

 # Stack and dependencies